awsdocs/aws-iot-docs/developerguide/using-device-shadows.md

 }
 ```

-## Deleting data<a name="deleting-thing-data"></a>
+## Deleting Data<a name="deleting-thing-data"></a>

-You can delete data from a device's shadow by publishing to the [/Update](device-shadow-mqtt.md#update-pub-sub-topic) topic, setting the fields to be deleted to null\.
+You can delete data from a device's shadow by publishing to the [/update](device-shadow-mqtt.md#update-pub-sub-topic) topic, setting the fields to be deleted to null\.
 Any field with a value of `null` is removed from the document\.

 Initial state: